-Some of the prominent nebulae to observe with a narrowband filter are: Orion nebula, Swan nebula, and Lagoon Nebula.
+Some prominent nebulae to observe with a narrowband filter are the Orion nebula, Swan nebula, and Lagoon Nebula.

-Line filters pass even narrower band of the spectrum than the narrowband filters.
-As I have mentioned earlier, narrowband filters pass Oxygen III emission lines, H beta emission lines and the portion of wavelength between the two.
+Line filters pass even a narrower spectrum band than narrowband filters.
+As I mentioned, narrowband filters pass Oxygen III emission lines, H beta emission lines, and the wavelength portion between the two.

-On the other hand, line filters only pass H beta emission lines or Oxygen III emission lines.
+On the other hand, line filters only pass H beta emission lines of Oxygen III emission lines.

 Oxygen III filters are mainly used for observing nebulas, especially planetary and diffuse emission nebulas.
-The main thing Oxygen III filters do is significantly improve the contrast of the image.
-The best objects to see with an Oxygen III filter are M33, M8, Veil and the Helix nebula.
+The main thing Oxygen III filters do is significantly improve the image’s contrast.
+The best objects to see with an Oxygen III filter are M33, M8, Veil, and the Helix nebula.

 H-beta filters are mainly used to inspect the structural properties of nebulas.
 They are not ideal for observing planetary or other types of nebulas.
 H-beta filters are mainly used with larger aperture telescopes for observing dim objects in the night sky.

-You can observe the M43, M42, Cocoon, California and Horsehead nebula with the H-beta filter.
+You can observe the M43, M42, Cocoon, California, and Horsehead nebula with the H-beta filter.

 Polarizing filters are mostly used for observing the Moon.
 Most amateur astronomers want to start their stargazing journey with Moon.
 But the problem they often face is the brightness of the Moon.